XilongYang/xilong.site/src/001_The_Binary_Representation_of_Float_Numbers_IEEE_754.md

 ### Normalized form

- When those k bits in the exponent area are neither all 0 nor all 1, the number is under the **normalized** form.
-In the form, the exponent of the number is calculated by the following expression.
+ When the k bits in the exponent area are neither all 0s nor all 1s, the number is in the **normalized** form.
+In this form, the exponent of the number is calculated by the following expression.

 $$
 E = e - Bias.